AdobeDocs/experience-manager-65.en/help/forms/using/introduction-interactive-communication-authoring.md

 * WYSIWYG drag-and-drop document editor
 * Integrated repository for assets - the assets uploaded to and created on the server are available in the Asset browser of Interactive Communication authoring interface

-When you [create a new or edit an existing Interactive Communication](../../forms/using/create-interactive-communication.md), you use the following user interface elements:
+When you [create or edit an existing Interactive Communication](../../forms/using/create-interactive-communication.md), you use the following user interface elements:

 * [Sidebar](#sidebar)
 * [Page toolbar](#page-toolbar)